phaustin/a301_students_eoas/notebooks/week7/week7_topics.md

 ## Learning goals

+- Review Assignment 3b solution

-- Friday midterm practice
+- Review Friday midterm practice solutions

 - Introduction to using rasterio and xarray to manage geotiff data

-- Introduction to the Landsat/Sentinel satellites
+- Wednesday: Introduction to Landsat and Sentinel data

-- Using xarray to clip/zoom a region within a geotiff

 ## At the start of class